 Since 1996, the New Mexico Lottery has helped more than 97,000 students from across the state attend New Mexico public colleges, universities and technical colleges with the help of a Legislative Lottery Scholarship.

 Part of every dollar spent on Lottery tickets benefits New Mexico’s future.
 It opens the door to new generations of New Mexicans to obtain a college education that otherwise might not have been possible.
 And that makes New Mexico a smarter, better place.

 The student work-study program is a financial aid program that provides San Juan College students an opportunity to earn money through employment at the college or a San Juan College approved community service work sites.
 For work-study employment students must have completed the FAFSA process for the academic year in which they are seeking work-study employment, be financial aid eligible, complete the SJC work-study application process, and be enrolled in, and maintain enrollment in, at least six credits for the semester in which work-study employment is being awarded.

-Additional Work Study timesheets, payroll and termination information can be found on bottom of the Student portal page at https://mysjc.sanjuancollege.edu/students
+Work Study timesheets, payroll and termination information can be found on bottom of the Student portal page at https://mysjc.sanjuancollege.edu/students or the links below.

 ***Students who have never had a loan before will need to attend a loan seminar***